Delete a DreamHost WordPress install

 Confirm where WordPress is installed on your website

-3. Click your website name.
+4. Select your WordPress installation from the Managing dropdown.
 See the following sections to determine where your WordPress files reside.

 The primary web directory

-If WordPress is located in the primary web directory, a forward slash appears next to the WordPress icon:
+If WordPress is located in the primary web directory, your website name is displayed:

 The primary web directory is the directory your website loads files from first.
 In general, this directory is the name of your website.
 For example, if your site is named example.com, your web directory would be /home/username/example.com.